-Naked Armor’s selection of straight razors comes with handles made from a Biblical wood called algum, which traces its lineage back to the Temple of Solomon.
+Naked Armor’s selection of straight razors comes with handles from a Biblical wood, algum, which traces its lineage back to the Temple of Solomon.
 It elevates your shaving experience to an entirely new level of luxury.

 The shoulder of the blade is the thicker section near the tang.
 It is where the blade starts to take form and separate from the thick steel of the tang.
 Simply put, the shoulder is the transition point to the shaving thickness of the blade.

-The heel is the blade section nearest to the tang, located at the bottom of the shoulder.
+The heel is the blade section at the bottom of the shoulder and is nearest to the tang.
 Think of it as a safeguard for your thumb.